Legalisation of documents

 - Mobile Phone

-will be answered exclusively by email, giving you the day and time to carry out this procedure at the General Directorate for Cooperation with the State and the European Union, located at Calle de Carretas, 4 (Metro Sol).
-Any person can go to carry out this procedure, who must provide the original documentation to be legalized.
+will be answered exclusively by email, giving you a day and time to carry out this procedure at the General Directorate of Cooperation with the State and the European Union.
+Any person may come to carry out this procedure, who must provide the original documentation to be legalized.

 - If the destination country YES has signed the Hague Convention, You will need to apply for the Hague Apostille in one of these two places:

-- el Ministry of Justice (must apply first) date)
+- el Ministry of Justice (must apply first) appointment to legalize the documents before the Ministry of Justice)

 - el high Court of Justice, on Calle del General Castaños, 1 (metro Colón), from Monday to Friday from 9 a.m. to 14 p.m.
 Information 914 934 243 (switchboard) / 91 4934771 / 91 4934772

-- If the destination country DO NOT has signed the Hague Convention must continue with the legalization of the document in the Ministry of Foreign Affairs, European Union and Cooperation (must apply first) date)
+- If the destination country DO NOT has signed the Hague Convention must request a appointment to legalize the documents before the Ministry of Foreign Affairs

 After that, you must go to the diplomatic or consular representation in Spain of the country where the document should take effect.